gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md

 - Grafana in the seed

   - There is also a Grafana deployed in the seed.
-This grafana will be configured in a very similar way, except it will discover dashboards with a different label.
+This Grafana will be configured in a very similar way, except it will discover dashboards with a different label.